chintal/hoshi/README.rst

        \vspace*{\fill}

-This package provides primitives and a highly opinionated infrastructure to setup and manage i18n and i10n efforts for python projects.
-It is highly opinionated and often inflexible.
-This is a thin wrapper around `babel <http://babel.pocoo.org/en/latest/>`_, which you can and probably should use directly if you are comfortable with it.
+This package provides primitives and highly opinionated infrastructure to setup and manage i18n and i10n efforts for python projects.
+It is a thin wrapper around `babel <http://babel.pocoo.org/en/latest/>`_, which you can and probably should use directly if you are comfortable with it.

 .. raw:: latex